 Depend on experience, commitment and state-of-the-art care.

-Alpha Med Cancer Center’s cancer specialists are highly trained and experienced in treating colorectal cancer.
+Alpha Med Physicians Group’s cancer specialists are highly trained and experienced in treating colorectal cancer.
 We bring a unique degree of compassion and commitment to treatment, taking a patient-first approach as we follow today’s most advanced protocols and use the most effective and proven therapies.

 For more information, or to schedule an appointment for colorectal cancer surgery in Tinley Park, Homewood, Palos Heights and the greater Chicago area, call 708-342-1900.
 You can also request an appointment using our easy online form on this page.